 Please join Husch Blackwell and MIQ Logistics in Milwaukee, WI on Thursday, October 27, 2016 for an afternoon seminar focused on issues in U.S. international trade policy and procedures.
 This seminar will offer practical knowledge and insight into legislation and related developments affecting the import and export of goods for U.S. companies.

 Import cargo volume at the nation’s major retail container ports should be at near-peak levels this month even as retailers work to cope with the Hanjin Shipping bankruptcy, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 “The U.S. LEI picked up again in July, suggesting moderate economic growth should continue through the end of 2016,” said Ataman Ozyildirim, Director of Business Cycles and Growth Research at The Conference Board.
 “There may even be some moderate upside growth potential if recent improvements in manufacturing and construction are sustained, and average consumer expectations don’t deteriorate further.” – The Conference Board

-Total nonfarm payroll employment increased by 142,000 in September, and the unemployment rate was unchanged at 5.1 percent, the U.S. Bureau of Labor Statistics reported today.
-Job gains occurred in health care and information, while mining employment fell.
+Total nonfarm payroll employment increased by 151,000 in August, and the unemployment rate remained at 4.9 percent, the U.S. Bureau of Labor Statistics reported today.
+Employment continued to trend up in several service-providing industries.